tataraba/soccerlite/README.md

 Hi!
 This repo is the backbone of a web app I am building for my local amateur soccer league.
 It is built using the [Litestar web framework](https://litestar.dev), and utilizes the [PyHAT](https://github.com/PyHAT-stack/awesome-python-htmx) stack.
 What this means is that the frontend is mostly handled by HTML and [htmx](https://htmx.org)*, and styling is included using [TailwindCSS](https://tailwindcss.com).
 Keep in mind that this site is being built specifically for the _Inland Empire Soccer League_, but you might be able to adapt it to your own purposes with some tweaks.

 >**Note** Under the hood:
-> Minimal JavaScript is included using Alpine JS and the flatpickr (date selection) library.
+> Minimal JavaScript is used for date selection, using Alpine JS and the flatpickr library.

 ## Getting Started

 Feel free to clone the repo.
 I use PDM as my package manager.
 Once you navigate to the project folder, you may be able to set metadata by using the `pdm init` command.
 This will also create your `.venv` virtual environment.
-You can the use the `pdm install` command to install the necessary dependencies.
+You can then use the `pdm install` command to install the necessary dependencies.

 However, I also have included a `requirements.txt` file in case you are not using PDM.
 If that is the case, after cloning the project, create a virtual environment first, then activate it: